adamsilver2005/NBA-Western-Conference-Dominance/README.md

 | Random Forest | 0.1464 | 0.1711 | 0.3842 |
 | Gradient Boosting | 0.1182 | 0.4594 | 0.4971 |

-**Best model: Linear Regression**
+Best model: Linear Regression

 Linear Regression outperformed both tree-based models across all three metrics.
-This is expected given the small dataset size of ~800 rows — simpler models tend to generalize better when data is limited, and the relationships between team stats and win percentage are largely linear in nature.
+This is expected given the small dataset size of ~800 rows, and that simpler models tend to generalize better when data is limited, and the relationships between team stats and win percentage are largely linear.

-The model explains 78% of the variance in win percentage (R² = 0.78) from just 8 team statistics, with an average prediction error of 7.5 percentage points.
+The model explains 78% of the variance in win percentage (R² = 0.78) from just 8 team statistics, with an average prediction error of 7.5%.
 The cross-validated R² of 0.63 confirms the model generalizes well to unseen seasons.

 **2023-24 Predicted vs Actual Win Percentage:**